 The Academy is non-selective and follows the standard admissions policy within the Royal Borough of Kensington and Chelsea.
 This means that places are allocated according to proximity to the Academy and there is no selection on the grounds of ability or religion.
 The Admissions number (the maximum allowed in each year) for the Academy is 180.
 Where the number of applications for admission is greater than this, applications will be considered against the criteria set out on the Royal Borough’s website.

 Applications are made through the Royal Borough, and online applications are encouraged through this site: https://www.eadmissions.org.uk.
 If you are applying from Hammersmith & Fulham, Brent, or Westminster please go through your home borough.
 The closing date for applications to RBKC secondary schools for September 2018 is 31 October 2017 and the national offer day is 1 March 2018.
+You must accept your offer with RBKC by Thursday 15th March 2018.

 If you are interested in September 2018 entry into Sixth Form, please see details on our Sixth Form Applications page.